 How long does it take to get my passport?

 Passports are printed in Berlin by the Bundesdruckerei.

 The processing time for passports and ID-cards is at present approx. 8-10 weeks.
-You have the option to apply for an express passport, which takes approx. 3 weeks for an additional fee of approx. 50,- CAD (prosessing times for applications made at one of the Honorary Consul's offices are approx. 2 weeks longer).
+You have the option to apply for an express passport, which takes approx. 3 weeks for an additional fee of approx. 50,- CAD (prosessing times for all applications handed in at one of our Honorary Consul's offices are approx. 2 weeks longer).

 How long is my passport valid?

 If you are younger than 24 years of age your passport will be valid for 6 years.
 If you are 24 years or older it will be valid for 10 years.

 What documents do I need for a passport application?

 All documents have to be handed in as original + one copy.